Simplified Facade (Structural Pattern)

 Sometimes, a couple of objects in an application require access to a library and, with the help of facade boilerplate code to access the library, are moved in the Facade class.
 For the movie review application, almost all objects require access to Analytics and EventTracker class is responsible for all setups for the library.

-On the other hand, a facade can become a God object coupled with most of an app’s classes.
+On the other hand, a Facade can become a God Object—an object that is overly dependent on or entangled with many other classes in the application.

 Readability vs Performance overhead